hujhax/austin-improv-wiki/Performers/AIC Wiki Style Guide.md

-The AIC Wiki follows the [[Wikipedia - Wikipedia - Manual of Style|Wikipedia Manual of Style]] except in cases noted below.
+The AIC Wiki follows the Wikipedia Manual of Style except in cases noted below.

 ## Names and Titles
 * Each article should begin with the name of the page in **bold text**.